marandra/hprfe2/docs/source/getstarted.rst

     The following are temporary directions using transition scripts.

 The reconstruction of the RVE fields requires datasets for each validation case.
 The script will look for the required files in the ``resources`` directory, located in the ``case_0`` directory (in this tutorial).
-Resources dataset are model and material RVE data, reduced dataset, strain bases, strain and damage variable correlation matrices.
+Resources dataset are: model and material RVE data, reduced dataset, strain bases, strain and damage variable correlation matrices.

 Resources must by collected manually for now.

 .. code-block:: console

   $ mkdir case_0/resources
+  $ cp ../sampling/model.mdpa  case_0/resources
+  $ cp ../sampling/materials.json case_0/resources
+  $ cp ../datasets/rve_20m_100ip.json case_0/resources
+  $ cp ../bases/bases_STRAIN_FLUCTUANT_255m.npy case_0/resources
+  $ cp ../bases/correlation_strain20m.npy case_0/resources
-  $ cp ../sampling/model.mdpa ../sampling/materials.json ../datasets/rve_20m_100ip.json ../bases/bases_STRAIN_FLUCTUANT_255m.npy ../bases/correlation_strain20m.npy ../bases/correlation_r_value_20m_100ip.npy case_0/resources
+  $ cp ../bases/correlation_r_value_20m_100ip.npy case_0/resources

-We now ``cd`` inte out case's directory and run the reconstruction script, which if located in the ``offline_scrips`` directory of the ``MultiscaleROMApplication`` project.
+We now ``cd`` into our case's directory and run the reconstruction script, which if located in the ``offline_scrips`` directory of the ``MultiscaleROMApplication`` project.
 The script takes the project's root path, the runtime generated dataset, and the resources file location.

 .. code-block:: console